 2. Clear the Warrant Before Traveling

-Use a background check or contact your local courthouse to confirm whether you have an active bench warrant.
+Run a background check or contact your local courthouse to confirm whether an active bench warrant exists in your name.
+Some warrants go unnoticed for years, then surface at the worst possible moment.

 🌍 Realistic Alternatives to International Travel

-Request a court appearance to explain your situation
+- Request a court appearance to explain your situation before your departure date

 Products Worth Considering